PNGVR

 When the Japanese invaded Rabaul in the early hours of the 22 January, NGVR was under the command of the CO of 2/22nd Battalion.
 NGVR was positioned on the northern flank of the Lark Forces defence line around the harbour and manned medium machine guns and mortars.
 NGVR fought until resistance was of no avail, either sharing the fate of other prisoners-of-war or withdrawing south across New Britain to the Open Bay and Wide Bay areas for eventual evacuation south.

 36 NGVR personnel of the 1053 plus Australian POWs and civilian internees from Rabaul and nearby New Guinea Islands died when the Japanese naval prison ship Montevideo Maru was sunk in the South China Sea on 1 July 1942 by an American submarine; the worst single Australian marine tragedy in WW2.
-Together, with about 150 other Australian soldiers, a number of NGVR soldiers were massacred at Toll Plantation on Wide Bay by the
+Together, with about 150 other Australian soldiers, a number of NGVR soldiers were massacred at Toll Plantation on Wide Bay by the Japanese.

 On the mainland, NGVR formed independent detachments at Wau, Salamaua, Bulolo and Lae.
 On 21 January, when 60 Japanese aircraft struck simultaneously at Lae, Salamaua and Bulolo, the second-in-command of NGVR, Major EW Jenyns, went to the Administrator in Lae, who then declared a state of emergency and handed over to Jenyns.